Who is Hermann Goerner?

 What Can You Glean from His Training?

 What can we learn from his approach to strength training?
-What aspects of this famous German strongman's approach can you apply to your own deadlift program?
+What aspects of this famous German strongman's strategy can you apply to your deadlift program?

-- Never train to failure – Edgar Mueller reported that Goerner never attempted a 1 rep max.
+- Never train to failure – Edgar Mueller reported that Goerner never attempted a one-rep max.

 - Even if he knew he could do it.
 He did not lift to show off, despite being one of the strongest men who ever walked the planet.